-Depending on the student’s goals and athletic ability, they will train between two and five each week in the 25m heated swimming pool which is located on-site at St Paul’s Hamilton campus.
+Depending on the student’s goals and athletic ability, they will train between two and five times per week in the 25m heated swimming pool, located onsite at St Paul’s.
 This is carried out in conjunction with the St Paul’s Swimming Club and the club’s coaching staff.

 Swimming lessons are also available for students who would like to maintain their fitness or who require conditioning training for multi-sport and open water events.

 At the start of each term students are provided with a tailored programme in order to meet their skill level and athletic goals for the year.
 Students are categorised into three levels: